 Resource allocation scheme Type 0 or Type 2 are supported for MPDCCH with uplink DCI format.

-Resource allocation scheme Type 3 is supported for a LAA SCell and PDCCH/EPDCCH with uplink DCI format 0A/0B/4A/4B.
+Resource allocation scheme Type 3 is supported for a LAA SCell or a MF cell and PDCCH/EPDCCH with uplink DCI format 0A/0B/4A/4B.

 If the resource allocation type bit is not present in the uplink DCI format, only resource allocation type 0 is supported.